 Minimalist reporting

-All we can learn from these three reports is that over this eight year period 116 prescriptions were issued under the Act for 89 cancer cases; 13 cases of ALS (amyotrophic lateral sclerosis or Lou Gehrig’s); 6 cases of Parkinson’s Disease or Huntington’s Disease and 8 for undisclosed conditions.
+All we can learn from these reports is that over this ten year period 203 prescriptions were issued under the Act for 153 cancer cases; 26 cases of neurodegenerative disease; 6 for end stage lung disease; and 5 for end stage heart disease.
+A further 12 cases were for one or more unspecified conditions.

 In Oregon lethal prescriptions have been written for conditions not usually considered terminal such as diabetes and anorexia.
 It is not clear whether this is the case in Vermont given the limited reporting.

-the “mechanism of death” is reported as having “utilized the patient choice prescription” (Vermont newspeak for having ingested the lethal substance);
+Of these 203 cases for which prescriptions for a lethal substance were written in 146 cases the “mechanism of death” is reported as having “died by Patient Choice” (Vermont newspeak for having ingested the lethal substance).

-The phrase “mechanism of death” is a neologism to avoid referring to manner of death.
-The reports both state that “100% of the death certificates listed the appropriate cause (the underlying disease) and manner of death (natural), per Act 39 requirements.”
+The phrase “mechanism of death” is a neologism to avoid referring accurately to the manner of death.
+The reports all state that “100% of the death certificates listed the appropriate cause (the underlying disease) and manner of death (natural), per Act 39 requirements.”

-Even more curious is how in the two cases where the mechanism of death is reported as unknown or the one case where it is reported as form “other causes” the death certificate can still specify the manner of death as “natural”.
+Even more curious is how in those cases where the mechanism of death is reported as unknown or as from “other causes” the death certificate can still specify the manner of death as “natural”.

-The data was not broken down further by age, sex or by year of death although this data is collected.
+The data is not broken down further by age, sex or by year of death although this data is collected.

 No information is collected in Vermont on the reasons for requesting assisted suicide (apart from the underlying condition); on complications; on the substance prescribed; on the length of time from prescription to ingestion, from ingestion to unconsciousness, or from ingestion to death; or on the duration of the patient-doctor relationship.